Samsung/tizen-docs/docs/application/native/guides/graphics/sdl.md

     }
     ```

 2. The `SDL_PollEvent()` function removes the next event from the event queue.
 If there is no event in the queue, it returns 0.
-If there is an event, it fills the `SDL_Event` object with the event information.The `SDL_Event` object is a union that contains structures for the different event types.
+If there is an event, it fills the `SDL_Event` object with the event information.

+    The `SDL_Event` object is a union that contains structures for the different event types.
 The `type` member specifies the event type, shared with all events.
 The `type` member is related to the [SDL_EventType](https://wiki.libsdl.org/SDL_EventType) enumeration.To handle each event type separately, use a switch statement:

     ```
     void